SeismicSystems/documentation/language_and_vm/documentation.md

 ### 4.1 Explicit Casting Required

-*   Shielded types and their unshielded counterparts do **not** support implicit casting, except when using `suint` for array indexing.
+*   Shielded types and their unshielded counterparts do **not** support implicit casting.

 ```
 uint256 publicNumber = 100;